-A prior conviction or adjudication is any conviction or adjudication for which judgment (sentence or disposition) was entered before the day of sentencing in the instant case.
-The order in which the offenses were committed is irrelevant.
+A prior conviction or adjudication is any adult conviction or juvenile adjudication for which judgment (an adult sentence or a juvenile disposition) was entered before the day of sentencing in the instant case.
+The order in which the offenses occurred is not controlling.